-The first pilot truck caravan to test the overland trade route from Uzbekistan through Kyrgyzstan to China sets off from Tashkent today, ahead of the upcoming implementation of the TIR system in China.
+The first pilot truck caravan to test the overland trade route from Uzbekistan through Kyrgyzstan to China set off from Tashkent, ahead of the forthcoming implementation of the TIR system in China.

-The caravan, travelling along a route from Tashkent-Andizhan-Osh-Irkeshtam and arriving in Kashghar later this week, is an important step in reinforcing the benefits that TIR will bring to this trade corridor, including spurring investment and economic growth for the communities along the route and beyond.
+The caravan, travelling along a route from Tashkent-Andizhan-Osh-Irkeshtam and arriving in Kashghar, is an important step in reinforcing the benefits that TIR will bring to this trade corridor, including spurring investment and economic growth for the communities along the route and beyond.

 The only global customs transit system, TIR is already operational in Uzbekistan and Kyrgyzstan, as well as across Central Asia and Europe.